homanchou/xr/book/05-Orchestrator-Systems.md

 </body>
 ```

-This will share some variables such as the room_id and user_id with the frontend by making them available in `room_vars` object.
+This will share some variables such as the room_id and user_id (yet to be defined) with the frontend by making them available in `room_vars` object.
 We also added a bit of styling to the body so that we fill the screen.

 #### Config